Frequently Asked Questions

 How did you assess all the ways that companies market to children?

-Television advertising, marketing on the internet (including cereal company websites and advertising on other websites), and in-store marketing (including shelf space allocation, point-of-sale programs, and product packaging) represent 97.5% of cereal companies' total youth marketing budgets.
-These three areas were examined to quantify companies' overall marketing to children.
+We analyzed data for advertising spend on all media.
+Additionally, we analyzed data for television advertising and marketing on the internet (including cereal company websites, advertising on other websites, and social media), which represent the majority of cereal companies' total youth marketing budgets.
+These areas were examined to quantify companies' overall marketing to children.

 Does this study rank companies and cereals based on nutrition or marketing?